 We are providing regular updates on this page for those of you concerned about the Coronavirus situation and the possible impact on your holiday.

-In line with UK Government advice, all UK departures have been suspended up to December 2nd and we have no sailings operating anywhere at this time.
-In summer 2020 in line with official advice on travel to selected countries within the EU as well as that of the authorities in our host countries, Meditteranean Island hopping yacht holidays have been operating normally with weekly sailings since July and we are pleased to advise that all sailings operated without a single case of Covid 19 arising, demonstrating in practice that the precautions and protective measure in place were effective, whilst our guests reported their satisfaction with these measures which had no real impact on the enjoyment of their holiday.
+In line with UK Government advice, all UK departures have been suspended up to the middle of May and we have no sailings operating anywhere at this time.
+In summer 2020 in line with official advice on travel to selected countries within the EU as well as that of the authorities in our host countries, Meditteranean Island hopping yacht holidays operated normally with weekly sailings since July 2020 and we are pleased to advise that all sailings operated without a single case of Covid 19 arising, demonstrating in practice that the precautions and protective measure in place were effective, whilst our guest and some prominent journalists who joined our cruises reported their satisfaction with these measures which they report had no real impact on the enjoyment of their holiday.

-With the exception of the Seychelles from January, all other long haul departures are currently suspended and it is now looking likely that this will be extended to the entire the winter season.
-We are contacting all those guests whos holiday has been affected individually to discuss the various alternatives on offer.
-In most cases, we are encouraging our guests to re-book at a later date usually in 2021, all with no cancellation penalties or change fees.
+With the exception of the Seychelles from June, all other long haul departures are currently suspended and it is now certain that remaining long haul destinations will not resume until November 2021.
+We are contacting all those guests whose holiday has been affected individually to discuss the various alternatives on offer.
+In most cases, we are encouraging our guests to re-book at a later date in 2021 or 2022, all with no cancellation penalties or change fees.

-Departures from April 2021 are currently scheduled to operate normally.
-Given the internationally co-ordinated plans for pre-departure testing and comprehensive protective measures already in place as regards hygiene and social distancing arrangments on these vessels, it is anticipated that there will be no travel restrictions or quarantine arrangments required.
+Departures from May 2021 in Greece, Turkey and Croatia are scheduled to operate normally.
+Given the internationally co-ordinated plans for pre-departure testing and comprehensive protective measures already in place as regards hygiene and social distancing arrangements on these vessels, it is anticipated that there will be no travel restrictions or quarantine arrangements required.
 Obviously, we will continue to monitor official advice both in the UK and in our host countries and will ensure that this information is updated regularly, whilst we will also contact you regarding your booking should any changes subsequently prove necessary